How are the different types of sherry wine made

 Bristol cream sherry :

 Mix of different dry sherries like Fino sherry, Amontillado sherry, Oloroso sherry with sweet PX sherry.
 It should really be a type of cream sherry as it has over 115g/l of residual sugar.
 E.G. Harveys Bristol Cream

 If you have your own transport we can accompany you while learning about Jerez-Sherry-Xeres D.O. and Manzanilla, from the vineyard to your glass.
 Enjoy the best Sherry bodega tours, local culture and traditions and the local gastronomy.
-In case you do not have a transport we can arrange transport, restaurant and the rest of your trip for you on our Ultimate Sherry wine Tasting tour.
+In case you do not have a car we can arrange transport, restaurant and the rest of your trip for you on our Ultimate Sherry wine Tasting tour.
 We can design a private tour just for you and your family.

-If you are staying in Vejer de la Frontera or within Cadiz province we can organize a private Sherry tasting with gourmet local food of Andalusia for your group.
-We will go to your place and do a Sherry or Andalusian wine tasting for you privately.
+If you are staying in Vejer de la Frontera or within Cadiz province we can organize a private Sherry wine tasting with local gourmet tapas for your group.
+We will go to your place and do a Sherry wine or Andalusian wine tasting for you privately.
 Each sherry wine will be paired with with a local food tapas.
-We can focus on premium Sherries; VORS and premium Sherries; or Andalusian wines in case you do not like Sherry.
+We can focus on premium Sherries; VORS and premium Sherries; or Andalusian wines in case you do not like Sherry wine.

 If you want to learn the whole process of the Almadraba and Bluefin tuna in Cadiz province check our Bluefin tuna tour.
-You will learn the history of Bluefin tuna in the area since Phoenician times by going in a private boat ride to visit the Almadraba (if you are lucky it may be active); visit a local food market; and taste different parts of bluefin tuna in all ways, salt-dried, grilled, raw.
+You will learn the history of Bluefin tuna in the area since Phoenician times.
+You will go in a private boat ride to visit the Almadraba (if you are lucky it may be active); visit a local food market; and taste different parts of bluefin tuna in all ways, salt-dried, grilled, raw.

 If you would like to visit other beautiful white villages like Vejer, we can do a tour of the white villages in Cadiz province.
-On the other hand we can mix a visit to a beautiful white village wit a visit to an olive oil mill.
-Or you can choose to do a private tour that we can design especially for you and recommend places to visit based on your interests.
+On the other hand we can mix a visit to a beautiful white village with a visit to an olive oil mill.
+Or you can choose to do a private tour that we can design especially for you based on your interests.
 Come and join Explore la Tierra in Vejer de la Frontera, Cadiz, Spain!

-Our last addition is our become an artisan for one day tour.
+Our latest addition is our become an artisan for one day tour.
 Make your own cheese and your own leather souvenir in Ubrique and enjoy its great history and panoramic views.
-This white village is famous worldwide for its importance for the leather international companies.
+This white village is famous worldwide for its importance for the international leather companies.